-Given the main features of the disease (the ongoing respiratory infection, synchronous rise and fall of cardiac troponin, CRP levels, and normal MSCT coronary angiogram), the patient was suspected of having a myocarditis and responded well to supportive treatment including aspirin until CAD was ruled out.
+Given the main features of the disease (the ongoing respiratory infection, synchronous rise and fall of cardiac troponin and CRP levels and normal MSCT coronary angiogram), the patient was suspected of having a myocarditis and responded well to supportive treatment including aspring until CAD was ruled out.
 Importantly, although data from animal studies found an association of aspirin and increased mortality in myocarditis, this association was not confirmed in a recent prospective, multicenter study [12].
 Prompt worsening and recovery of LV function in myocarditis is rare, but possible.
-In a study by Martin SS et al. [13], six out 24 patients who underwent echocardiography during pandemic influenza A (H1N1) in 2009, had a newonset or worsening LV dysfunction.
-Improved or normalized ejection fraction was observed in four patients, within 4-22 days following hospitalization.
+In a study by Martin SS et al [13], 6 out 24 patients who underwent echocardiography during pandemic influenza A (H1N1) in 2009, had a new-onset or worsening LV dysfunction.
+Improved or normalized ejection fraction was observed in 4 patients, within 4 to 22 days following hospitalization.
 We present this case to underline the value of multimodality cardiac imaging in patients with chest pain and ambiguous clinical presentations but also to raise awareness of a very short-lasting LV dysfunction that may complicate upper respiratory tract infections.
 Since the symptoms of respiratory infections may obscure those of LV dysfunction, myocardial dysfunction in these patients may go undetected.
-Its prevalence and clinical importance are yet to be determined.
+Its prevalence and clinical importance is yet to be determined.